Olympics 2024: How to watch all the track and field events today

 Track and field events at the 2024 Summer Olympics began on August 1, 2024 and conclude on August 11, 2024.

-How to watch the 2024 Summer Olympic Games track and field events
+How to watch every track and field events at the 2024 Summer Olympic Games

 NBC and Telemundo will broadcast at least nine hours of coverage from 9:00 a.m. to 6:00 p.m.
 ET each day.
 Some events will air on the USA Network, Golf Channel, CNBC and E!.